pharo-vcs/iceberg/README.md

 **Important**
 - You don't need this step if you have just downloaded Iceberg.
 - Update is comfortable, but please note that it is just an **experimental feature**.
 Building a software that is able to update itself in a 100% safe way is far beyond the scope of the Iceberg project.
 The safest way is always start with a clean image.

+## 5 minutes tutorial
+### Clone a repository
+- Open the *Repositories Browser*, you can find on Pharo menu under 'Tools' or just type 'Iceberg' in Spotter.

+- Click on 'Clone new Repository' and fill the required data:
+  - Remote URL: This is the url we should use to clone your github project, it should be something like `git@github.com:npasserini/iceberg.git` or `https://github.com/npasserini/iceberg.git`.

+    > **Tip:** If you do not know it, you can get it from github, look for the green "Clone or Download" button.

+  - Code subdirectory: You should provide the name of a subdirectory inside of your repository inside which your code lies.
+Usual options are `mc` or `repository`.
+Leaving it empty means that the code is in the root of your repository, this is a valid choice too.

+  - Click on 'Create repository', then you should see a new entry in the repositories browser.

+- If your repository is new, you should add some packages to it.
+  - First create a Pahro package in the usual way, it should have at least one class, and the class should have at least one method.
+  - Then open the repositories browser and select your repository.
+  - In the bottom right panel you will see the current packages in your repository.
+  - Click on 'Add package' and select a package.

+- After adding a package or modifying some code in one of the packages known to your repository, you are ready to *commit* your changes.
+  - Open the Repositories Browser
+  - You should see that your repository name is highlighted in green, and its status changed to 'Uncommited changes'.
+  - From the contextual menu of your repository, select the 'Synchronize Repository' option.
+(Or you can also double-click on your repository).

+  - In this window you will see a tree with all your changes, by clicking on the changes tree you will see the differences in the bottom panel.

+    > **Please be aware that current Iceberg version has a bug and shows your version in red, while the original version is shown in green**.

+  - From the contextual menu of the tree, you can also *revert* a change, or *browse* the changed method/class.
+  - If you make more changes after opening the synchronize view, you have to click on *Refresh tree* to see the new changes.
+  - After you are comfortable with your you can commit.
+    - First enter a suitable message in the top right panel, under 'Commit changes'.
+    - Then click on the 'Commit' button.

+  - By default Iceberg will try to immediately *push* your commits to your remote repository.
+If you do not want that you can uncheck the 'Upload changes on commit' option.
+If you do so, your changes will be saved only in the local repository, and you can push them later.

+  - Whenever you decide to push your commits, Iceberg will require your github credentials.
+Currently Iceberg (in its default configuration) can not use SSH keys to connect to github, so you will have to provide your github user and password.

+    > By default, these credentials will be saved to avoid requiring them each time, but **be aware that this is is not a really safe option**.

 ## Usage
 ### Repositories Browser